Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

-The New York Knicks, Julius Randle included, will be in action at 7:30 PM on Monday versus the Miami Heat in the 2023 NBA Playoffs.
+The New York Knicks, Julius Randle included, face the Miami Heat at 7:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-With prop bets in place for Randle, let's break down some stats and trends to assist you in making good selections.
+If you'd like to place a wager on Randle's props, we look at his available ones, providing some stats and trends, below.

 Julius Randle Prop Bets vs. the Heat